Overview

 Spiritual Significance

 Built 1609-1616 by Sultan Ahmed I, the Blue Mosque (Sultanahmet Camii) gets its nickname from the stunning blue Iznik tiles adorning its interior.
-With six minarets (controversial at the time - only Mecca's mosque had more), cascading domes, and a massive courtyard, it represents the pinnacle of Ottoman classical architecture.
-Unlike Hagia Sophia across the square, it was purpose-built as a mosque and remains an active place of worship.
+With six minarets (controversial at the time — only Mecca's mosque had more), cascading domes, and a massive courtyard equal in size to the prayer hall, it represents the pinnacle of Ottoman classical architecture.
+Unlike Hagia Sophia across the square, it was purpose-built as a mosque and remains an active place of worship visited by 3.5 million tourists annually.

 When to Visit